 What Is the Difference Between Flocked and Frosted?

-How Long Do Flocked and Frosted Christmas Trees Last?
+Do Flocked Christmas Trees Last Longer?

 Enchant loved ones with Balsam Hill’s frosted Christmas trees this season.
 Click the button below to browse our full selection on our website.